-According to the County's 2017 Point-in-Time Homeless Population count, there were approximately 1,238 homeless people in Mendocino County.
-Of these, 113 were in emergency shelters, 47 in transitional shelters, and 1,078 without shelter.
+According to the County's 2019 Point-in-Time Homeless Population count, there were approximately 645 homeless people in Mendocino County, including both the unincorporated county as well as the four incorporated cities of Fort Bragg, Point Arena, Ukiah and Willits.
+In the unincorporated county, there were 360 homeless though some of these were identified just outside the city limits of either Ukiah or Fort Bragg.
+Of the total homeless population from the county as a whole, of these, 71 were in emergency shelters, 36 in transitional shelters, and 538 without shelter.
 Most homeless locate in the urban areas of the county, particularly Ukiah and Fort Bragg, which have the majority of emergency shelters and transitional housing.
 Emergency shelters in the county provide 129 to 139 beds (see Table 5-2-11).
 The number of beds includes the motel vouchers used by several agencies to provide temporary assistance.

-The County also continues active outreach and coordination with agencies such as Homeless Services Planning Group and the Hospitality House Center.
+The County also continues outreach and coordination with agencies when requested.

-3Mendocino County's Continuum of Care Plan, 2017 Point-in-Time Homeless Population counts taken in 1/26/2017.
+3Mendocino County's Continuum of Care Plan, 2019 Point-in-Time Homeless Population counts taken in 1/24/2019.

-Table 5-2-11 EMERGENCY SHELTERS IN MENDOCINO COUNTY, 2019 Facility Beds Target Need Group Hospitality House, Fort Bragg 24 beds Homeless Individuals and families Project Sanctuary Ukiah 14 beds Battered men, women and children; homeless battered women (case by case) Coast Winter Shelter Approximately 20 beds purchased per night Homeless individuals Mendocino County Youth Project: Levine House 6 beds Transition aged youth (ages 18-21) Redwood Community Services: Inland Winter Shelter 1045 S. State St., Ukiah 46 beds (for individuals); 3 motel vouchers for families Homeless individuals and families Whole Person Care 10 to 20 beds sponsored through motel vouchers Homeless individuals and families Mendocino County Children's Center (MC3), Willits 6 beds Unaccompanied young males and females below 18; youth below 18 detained by Child Welfare Services for assessment Total 129 to 139 beds
+Table 5-2-11 EMERGENCY SHELTERS IN MENDOCINO COUNTY, 2019 Facility Beds Target Need Group Hospitality House, Fort Bragg 24 beds Homeless Individuals and families Project Sanctuary Ukiah 14 beds Battered men, women and children; homeless battered women (case by case) Coast Winter Shelter Approximately 20 beds purchased per night Homeless individuals Mendocino County Youth Project: Levine House 6 beds Transition aged youth (ages 18-21) Redwood Community Services: Inland Winter Shelter 1045 S. State St., Ukiah 46 beds (for individuals); 3 motel vouchers for families Homeless individuals and families Whole Person Care 10 to 20 beds sponsored through motel vouchers Homeless individuals and families Mendocino County Children's Center (MC3), Willits 6 beds Unaccompanied young males and females below 18; youth below 18 detained by Child Welfare Services for assessment Total 129 to 139 beds -